 Also, if you sign your children up with the NexGen program, each child gets FREE admission for themselves and one adult, any day of the year.
 LACMA free days do not include admission to special ticketed exhibits.

 Pasadena, CA 91101

 Southern California Children’s Museum is founded by a small, hardworking group of parents with galleries for Performing Arts, Visual Arts, Farm to Table, and My California exhibits.
-The museum is for kids almost all ages.
+The museum is for kids of all ages.

 480 N Arroyo Blvd.